-Geospatial services are well-defined software functions that transform, manage, or present geospatial information to users.
+Geospatial services are well-defined processes that transform, manage, or present geospatial information to users.
 Examples of general-purpose geospatial services that may be used by many business applications include:

-- Providing a map-based visualization of geospatial information - Determining the geographic coordinates corresponding to a person's address - Identifying routes for navigating from one location to another - Creating online or paper maps (operational pictures) for visualizing a situation or event along with relevant geographic features and positions of entities of interest - Performing a query to retrieve geospatial information based on types, attributes, and geographic regions and/or political boundaries - Converting geographic data from one reference datum or projection to another
+- Providing a display of agency information on a map background - Determining the geographic coordinates corresponding to an address - Identifying routes and creating directions for navigating from one location to another - Analyzing the locational aspects of any problem or challenge. - Creating online or paper maps (operational pictures) for visualizing a situation or event along with relevant geographic features and positions of entities of interest - Performing a query to retrieve geospatial information based on geographic regions and/or political boundaries - Converting geographic data from coordinate system to another